Society Award Winners

 For names and dates of award winners, with links to articles based on award lectures, published in the Bulletin of the British Psychological Society or The Psychologist, or to abstracts of the lectures published online:

-Award for Distinguished Contributions to Professional Psychology
+Award for Distinguished Contributions to Psychology in Practice

 Given to a current practitioner of psychology in any area of professional applied psychology.
 It acknowledges unusually significant contributions to professional practice in the UK.